BartMassey/wordle5/README.md

-Timing shows that much of the runtime of the single-threaded version is spent in the solver proper: about 2ms for init, 7ms for the solver, 2ms of unknown overhead.
-Thus there's still some room for improvement by solver speedup.
+Timing shows that much of the runtime of the single-threaded version is spent in the solver proper: about 2ms for init, 4ms for the solver, 2ms of unknown overhead.
+This leaves little room for improvement by solver speedup.

-For the multi-threaded versions the solver time appears to be almost bounded by thread overhead: much larger dictionaries would be needed to exercise many threads sufficiently.

 The `main` branch code uses `std::fs::read_to_string()` followed by line splitting of the string to read the